 The student may appeal the charge and/or the sanction within ten business days of receiving the Provost’s letter of notice by emailing the Provost and Dean of the Faculty requesting an appeals hearing.
 Students wishing to appeal are strongly encouraged to consult with the Director of Academic Achievement, who has been designated by the College to provide information and advocacy in these matters.

 The Provost’s Office will convene an Academic Integrity Appeals Board within ten business days of receipt of the request for appeal to hear the appeal.
 The Academic Integrity Appeals Board will be chaired by either the chair or co-chair of the Academic Policies Committee.
 Additional members of the board will include: one additional faculty member on the Academic Policies Committee, the senior Student Life officer, one faculty member from the Committee on Admission, Retention, and Enrollment, and the Associate Dean for Student Academics.
-In any hearing the Provost may replace the Associate Dean for Student Success, or other member of the board to avoid conflicts of interest.
+In any hearing the Provost may replace the Associate Dean for Student Academics, or other member of the board to avoid conflicts of interest.
 The student may choose to have a faculty or staff member present as an observer.
 The student and the instructor will each appear as witnesses and each may request that other pertinent witnesses appear.

 A majority vote of the Appeals Board is necessary to uphold or overturn a sanction.
 If a sanction is overturned, the Appeals Board may impose a lesser sanction.
 The Appeals Board will submit a written finding which will be sent to the student and the faculty member(s) involved in the case and which will become part of the student’s file.
 If the appeal’s outcome is to overturn the dishonesty charge, the report in the Academic Affairs Integrity file will be removed.